ProxioDev/ValioBungee/README.md

 cd RedisBungee
 mvn clean install
 ```
-then use any of these to your project.
+then use any of these in your project.
 ```
 <dependency>
         <groupId>com.imaginarycode.minecraft</groupId>